 There are advantages to each technique: (1) extrusion, (2) sweep and (3) weldment.

 - The Extrude command is simple to use, but requires one to piece together individual parts to form an assembly.
 This procedure may be tedious for large welded structures, such as motorcycle frames.

 - The Sweep command in Solidworks™ may fail due to geometric interference when sweeping a large 2D sketch profile over sharp transitions along paths, and should be considered carefully.

 - Because Solidworks™ treats weldments differently, observe care when drawing the 2D sketch path the weldment will follow.

-We designed a custom bobber motorcycle frame.
+As Mechanical Engineering Consultants we designed a custom bobber motorcycle frame.
 Next, we modeled (designed) a portion of tubing in the motorcycle frame with Solidworks™ by three different methods.
 We showed that Solidworks converts 2D sketches into 3D parts in multiple ways.
 We discussed some of the issues faced with each of the three techniques we showcased.
 As of yet, we have not determined which of the three is the best method.
 However, as we progress through the design, there may suggest one method as the best choice for patrons of the frame.